hackclub/cascade/README.md

   ![audio1](images_readme/audio3.JPG)
   ![audio2](images_readme/audio4.JPG)
-- **Build Your First Website:** Attendees created their first personal about me websites using HTML and CSS.
+- **Build Your First Website:** Attendees created their first personal about me websites using HTML and CSS and submitted for Boba later in the day.

   ![web1](images_readme/webdev2.JPG)
   ![web2](images_readme/webdev_main.JPG)